 Cookies are able to monitor visitors’ behavior on websites and advertise it later, making people revisit the webpage.

-This is retargeting.
+This is known as retargeting.

 88. Earned Media